xeolabs/xeolabs.github.com/_posts/2018-03-28-biodigital-human.md

 human.send("camera.orbit", { yaw: 90 });
 {% endhighlight %}

-For more info on what's possible, sign up with Human and check out the API tutorials at [developer.biodigital.com](https://developer.biodigital.com/).
+For more info on what's possible with the API, sign up with Human and check out the tutorials at [developer.biodigital.com](https://developer.biodigital.com/).

 #### API Demo: Lockheed-Martin ICE STORM Integration
 We used the API for various presentations.
 For one presentation, we used it to interface the Human with the Lockheed Martin